Skip to content

 return None

-To remove a loop in the linked list first we need to find the length of the loop in the linked list and then we need to find the length of the rest of the linked list and then we the length of the loop and length of the rest of the linked list. so we get the whole length of the list and then we place the null or None at the last node of the list.
+To remove a loop in the linked list, first we need to find the length of the loop in the linked list, and then we need to find the length of the rest of the linked list, and then we need to subtract the length of the loop from the length of the rest of the linked list.
+So we get the whole length of the list, and then we place the null or None at the last node of the list.

 Remove the loop in a linked list